DanielHauge/02121-robot-explorer/README.md

 It works for any building, as the algorithm ensures that no path is getting closed or marked as done unless all paths in that direction is explored.
 Ensuring a direction has been fully explored is ensured by prioritizing unmarked directions and placing origin marks instead of done.
 This means that a path is only marked as done when it is either a wall or moving backwards on an origin mark.
 Circular floors is handled by the question mark logic, this ensures that floors with circular design can also be handled by the algorithm.

 ## f) Runtime analysis
 In the worst case scenario for a tile, it could get entered 8 times.
 1 time for each direction first time, and 1 time for each direction entered a second time.
 The worst case scenario is very unlikely and required a lot of circularity.
+However worst case scenario is very unlikely, and even more unlikely to occur more than once.

 # References:
 - [Task description from Learn](https://learn.inside.dtu.dk/d2l/lms/dropbox/user/folder_submit_files.d2l?ou=44473&db=15162&grpid=53419)